salesforce/refocus/README.md

 - Run ```heroku restart```, to restart the app
 - Run ```heroku logs --tail``` to see the heroku logs, as they update

-## Using API Access Tokens
-- A token is required for API calls when Refocus config has `useAccessToken` set to `true`.
-- New users should register to get API access token.
-A user can POST to the `/v1/register` endpoint to generate a token.
-Save this token for future use.
-- Existing users can POST to the `/v1/token` endpoint to retrieve new token.
-- To use the token for API access, add a Header with `Key:Authorization` and `Value: "token returned"` to your API call.
-- When using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to make an API call, set Body to raw and text to JSON.

 ## Setup Production Environment on Localhost
 If not already setup, follow Installation instructions to setup Refocus.
 Execute following commands to setup production environment and corresponding config variables:
 - Run ```export NODE_ENV=production```
 - Run ```export DATABASE_URL='postgres://postgres:postgres@localhost:5432/focusdb'```
 - Run ```npm start``` or ```node .```

+## Securing Refocus
+1. After installation, log in (UI or API) as `admin@refocus.admin` with password `password` and change the password for that account.
+1. Create a new user record for yourself with your real email address, and set your profile to the `Admin` profile.
+1. If you want to restrict access to specific IP ranges, see [IP Restrictions](#ip-restrictions) below.
+1. If you want to use your own single sign-on (SSO) user authentication service, see [Authentication](#authentication) below.
+1. Invite other users.
+Note: by default, only users with the `Admin` profile will be able to invite other users.
+If you want to let users register themselves as Refocus users, an Admin must set the config parameter `SELF_REGISTRATION_ENABLED` to `true`.

-## IP Restrictions for Refocus
+### IP Restrictions
-By default, there is no IP restriction for Refocus access.
-An admin can configure IP restriction by adding a config var in Heroku with name ```IP_WHITELIST``` and value array of IP ranges, eg. ```[ [1.2.3.4, 1.2.3.8], [7.6.5.4, 7.6.9.9], [8.8.8.8, 9.9.9.9] ]```.
+By default, there are no IP restrictions for Refocus access.
+An admin can configure IP restrictions by adding a config var in Heroku with name ```IP_WHITELIST``` and value array of IP ranges, eg. ```[ [1.2.3.4, 1.2.3.8], [7.6.5.4, 7.6.9.9], [8.8.8.8, 9.9.9.9] ]```.
 Only the specified IP ranges will be allowed access to Refocus.

-## Authentication
+### Authentication
-### Local Authentication only.
+#### Local Authentication only.
 SSO is not enabled.
 A user should sign up with Refocus using register page or POST to /v1/register.
 Once registered, the user can sign in using Local authentication - username/password on Refocus login page.

-### SSO enabled with Local authentication.
+#### SSO enabled with Local authentication.
-#### Non-SSO users
+##### Non-SSO users
 Non-SSO users should authenticate with Refocus as described above using Local Authentication.

-#### SSO-Users
+##### SSO-Users
 If Single Sign On (SSO) is configured in Refocus, SSO users can login using 'SSO Login' button on login page.
 In case of local authentication with username/password, SSO users will be considered as unregistered user unless they sign up using register page or POST to /v1/register.
 Once an SSO user is registered with SSO username, the user can sign in using local authentication as well.

+### Using API Access Tokens
+- A token is required for API calls when Refocus config has `useAccessToken` set to `true`.
+- New users should register to get API access token.
+A user can POST to the `/v1/register` endpoint to generate a token.
+Save this token for future use.
+- Existing users can POST to the `/v1/token` endpoint to retrieve new token.
+- To use the token for API access, add a Header with `Key:Authorization` and `Value: "token returned"` to your API call.
+- When using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to make an API call, set Body to raw and text to JSON.

 ## API Documentation
 The API is self-documenting based on [`./api/v1/swagger.yaml`](./api/v1/swagger.yaml).
 Start your server and open `MY_HOST:MY_PORT/v1/docs` for interactive documentation of all the Refocus API endpoints.